ENI leads Libya oil race; Russia, China may lose out

 Big support from Qatar as well as oil trader Vitol, neither producers in Libya before the war, may also guarantee a chunk of reserves and influence goes to new players.

 Most global oil majors have taken a much more cautious approach to events in Libya.
-BP, which did not have production in Libya before the war, said it was planning to return to explore but gave no timeframe.
+BP (BP.L), which did not have production in Libya before the war, said it was planning to return to explore but gave no timeframe.

-U.S. and Canadian companies such as Marathon, ConocoPhillips, Hess, Occidental and Suncor pulled out of Libya at the start of the year and have had little direct involvement in the events there since then.
+U.S. companies such as Marathon (MRO.N), ConocoPhillips (COP.N), Hess (HES.N), Occidental (OXY.N) pulled out of Libya at the start of the year and have had little direct involvement in the events there since then.

-Marathon Oil said it has had preliminary discussions with the National Transitional Council on restarting output at the Waha field, where it has a production sharing agreement with Conoco and Hess Corp.
+Marathon Oil (MRO.N) said it has had preliminary discussions with the National Transitional Council on restarting output at the Waha field, where it has a production sharing agreement with Conoco and Hess Corp (HES.N).

 But the firm said it wouldn't send staff back to Libya until it could ensure their safety.